Mlc01dev/MZ-Xploits/surprise_famil/README.md

 ## Tool

-The `create_sfm.py` Python 3 CLI tool allows to create and modify **.sfm** savefiles and then output them as JSON (in .sfm container), LZ1 strings or QR Code.
+The `create_sfm.py` Python 3 CLI tool allows to create and modify **.sfm** files and then output them as JSON (in .sfm container), LZ1 strings or a QR Code png image.

 First make sure you are inside the `surprise_famil` directory.